arangodb/arangodb/Documentation/DocuBlocks/Rest/Jobs/delete_api_job_type.md

 @startDocuBlock delete_api_job_type
 @brief deletes an async job result

-@RESTHEADER{DELETE /_api/job/{type}, Deletes async job, deleteJob}
+@RESTHEADER{DELETE /_api/job/{job-id}, Deletes async job, deleteJob}

 @RESTURLPARAMETERS

-@RESTURLPARAM{type,string,required}
+@RESTURLPARAM{job-id,string,required}
-The type of jobs to delete. type can be:
+The ID of the job to delete.
+The ID can be:
-* *all*: Deletes all jobs results.
-Currently executing or queued async jobs will not be stopped by this call.
+- `all`: Deletes all jobs results.
+Currently executing or queued async jobs are not stopped by this call.
-* *expired*: Deletes expired results.
-To determine the expiration status of a result, pass the stamp query parameter. stamp needs to be a UNIX timestamp, and all async job results created at a lower timestamp will be deleted.
+- `expired`: Deletes expired results.
+To determine the expiration status of a result, pass the stamp query parameter. stamp needs to be a Unix timestamp, and all async job results created before this time are deleted.
-* *an actual job-id*: In this case, the call will remove the result of the specified async job.
-If the job is currently executing or queued, it will not be aborted.
+- **A numeric job ID**: In this case, the call removes the result of the specified async job.
+If the job is currently executing or queued, it is not aborted.

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{stamp,number,optional}
-A UNIX timestamp specifying the expiration threshold when type is expired.
+A Unix timestamp specifying the expiration threshold for when the `job-id` is set to `expired`.

 @RESTDESCRIPTION
 Deletes either all job results, expired job results, or the result of a